Mithu-Vulcan/DarkWhisper/README.md

 ## Usage
 # To Create a anonymous chat room
--Enter the Display Name
+- Enter the Display Name
--Click Create Room
+- Click Create Room
--The Room code will be given
+- The Room code will be given
--Share it
+- Share it

 # To join a Already Created room
--Enter Your Display Room
+- Enter Your Display Room
--Enter the shared room key (Capital letters and numbers) -click Join
+- Enter the shared room key (Capital letters and numbers)
+- click Join

 ## Features
 - Real-time messaging